sunrise-choir/meta/CONTRIBUTING.md

 ### Code contributions

-**Before you are able to submit code changes to the Sunrise Choir, you must first sign a [Contributor License Agreement](https://github.com/sunrise-choir/meta/blob/master/processes/cla.md)!** :heart:
+**Before we accept your code contributions to the Sunrise Choir, you must first sign a [Contributor License Agreement](https://github.com/sunrise-choir/meta/blob/master/processes/cla.md)!** :heart:

 Please be sure to follow the relevant [Style Guides](#style-guide).